 Attach 2″x9″ pieces to the round disc with wood glue and 1 1/4″ brad nails using a nail gun.

 Step 5 – Attached Side Pieces to Top Disc

 Once all of the 2×9 pieces are attached to the bottom round disc.
 Then attach the upper disc with wood glue and 1 1/4″ brad nails.
 You’re done with the fame of the footstool.

 Step 6 – Place Foam Cushion on Top and Wrap with Quilt Batting

 Take 4” thick foam cushion and cut it 1” larger than the top, so 16” in diameter.
 Place the cushion on top of the footstool pouf.
 Then take the Poly-Fit Low-Loft Batting and wrap around the ottoman frame and staple it to plywood boards.

 Step 7 – Wrap the Pouf With Inner Fabric

 To keep the top foam cushion and quilt in place wrap the entire pouf with thin inner fabric before sewing the outer fabric.
 We used a small black t-shirt to slide over the cushion and stapled it at the bottom.
 The top neck opening was sewed together as well.

 Step 8 – Sew the Outer Fabric for the Ottoman Footstool

 For the outer fabric cut two round pieces at 16″ in diameter and one piece at 16″x50″.
 First, on the inside sew the 50″ long piece to the top round 16″ piece overlapping the fabrics by 1/2″.
 So when you invert the fabric the finished diameter is 15″.
 Now you could slide the outer fabric over the ottoman footstool.
-Finish by sewing two 22″ zippers to the bottom piece so that outer fabric could be taken off for washing.
-You’re done with DIY round ottoman footstool!
+Finish by sewing two 22″ zippers to the bottom piece so that the outer fabric could be taken off for washing.
+You’re done with a DIY round ottoman pouf!